skip to main content

 Innovative Pathways

-HCPSS Innovative Pathways (IP) programs provide students with access to courses they would not otherwise be able to access by providing part-time (supplemental) and full-time digital learning.
+HCPSS Innovative Pathways programs provide students with access to courses they would not otherwise be able to access by providing supplemental digital learning.
 Instruction occurs both during and outside the school day and supports students throughout the school year, including summer.
-Each of the three IP programs allows students to accelerate or recover learning while receiving learning supports.
+Each program provides original and credit recovery course options.
 Policy 8200 Digital Education outlines the implementation of digital learning in HCPSS.

 Evening Program